 Mobile Device Security When Traveling or Conducting Field Research

-Faculty, staff, and researchers should be especially careful when accessing sensitive personal or university data when traveling.
-Extra precautions should be taken when traveling to high-risk locations, such as China.
+Faculty, staff, and researchers should be especially careful when accessing sensitive university data when traveling.
+Extra precautions should be taken when traveling to high-risk locations.
 U-M employees should always start by securing their device using the general security tips provided in Protect U-M Data and Protect Personal Devices & Data.
-You can minimize the risk to loss or theft of the data on your mobile devices by taking some additional specific actions before, during, and after your trip, as specified here.
+You can minimize the risk to data by taking some additional specific actions before, during, and after your trip, as specified here.

 Before You Travel